Helsinki-NLP/mammoth/docs/HF_TOKENIZERS.md

 5. **Padding**: Enable padding for batch processing

 **Important Design Choice:**
-- The tokenizer performs **ONLY** subword tokenization
+- Non-mammoth native HF models often have their input/output templates, hence the special tokens are added during tokenization encoding.
-- Special tokens (BOS/EOS) are added by MAMMOTH during data loading
+- Self-trained tokenizers perform **ONLY** subword tokenization.
+Special tokens (BOS/EOS) are added by MAMMOTH during data loading.
 - This gives flexibility to experiment with different special token strategies

 ### Integration with MAMMOTH